solo-io/bumblebee/README.md

 ### A note on permissions

-Loading eBPF programs to the kernel (`bpf run` command) requires elevated privileges.
+Loading eBPF programs to the kernel (`bee run` command) requires elevated privileges.
 You can either run `bee` as root (with sudo), or add capabilities to the binary.
 To add capabilities, run the following command:

 ```bash
 sudo setcap cap_sys_resource,cap_sys_admin,cap_bpf+eip $(which bee)
 ```

-Adding capabilities is the preferred method, as if you run `bpf run` with `sudo`, it will not find local images when you run `bpf build` without sudo.
+Adding capabilities is the preferred method, as if you run `bee run` with `sudo`, it will not find local images when you run `bee build` without sudo.

 ## Contributing